Philippine Typhoon Bopha death toll passes 300

 More than 300 people have died and hundreds more are missing in the wake of Typhoon Bopha, which cut a swathe of devastation across the southern Philippines.

 The Civil Defence Office said at least 325 people were confirmed dead and another 379 missing.

 People were killed in eight provinces but eastern Mindanao was worst-hit.

 In Compostela Valley province alone at least 184 people died, many when flash floods hit emergency shelters.

 "We have 325 dead and this is expected to rise because many more are missing," civil defence chief Benito Ramos told a news conference early on Thursday.

 "Communications are bogged down, there is no electricity, roads and bridges have been destroyed," he said.
-"We're still on a search-and-rescue mode."'Like a waterfall'
+"We're still on a search-and-rescue mode."

 The storm struck Mindanao island on Tuesday, bringing very high winds and heavy rain.
 Roofs were blown off houses and the rain led to both landslides and flooding.